What our Introduction to Atoms lesson plan includes

 Here is a list of the vocabulary words students will learn in this lesson plan:

-- Molecule: a particle that contains more than one atom
+- Molecule—a piece of matter that contains more than one atom

 INTRODUCTION TO ATOMS LESSON PLAN WORKSHEETS

-The Introduction to Atoms lesson plan has two worksheets: an activity and a homework assignment.
+The Introduction to Atoms lesson plan has three worksheets: an activity worksheet, a practice worksheet, and a homework assignment.
 Each of these worksheets will help reinforce students’ comprehension of the lesson material in a different way.
-The activity in particular provides a hands-on opportunity for students to demonstrate their grasp of the concepts.
+The activity in particular provides a hands-on opportunity for students to demonstrate their grasp of the concepts they learned about.
 The guide on the classroom procedure page outlines when to hand out each worksheet to the students.

 CREATE A MODEL ACTIVITY WORKSHEET